JalilAbdallah/hrm-backend/app/cases-api.md

 *   **Description:** Retrieves a paginated list of archived cases.
 Supports the same filtering options as listing active cases.
 *   **URL Parameters (Query Parameters):**
     *   Same as [List Active Cases](#1-list-active-cases).
-        *   Note: `violation_type` should be a comma-separated string if filtering by multiple types.
+        *   Note: `violation_types` should be a comma-separated string if filtering by multiple types.
 *   **Returns:**
     *   `200 OK`: A JSON object similar to the response for [List Active Cases](#1-list-active-cases), but containing archived cases.
     *   `400 Bad Request`: If date parameters are invalid.